What are your nicknames?

 Greatest achievement to date?

 Lots of races I’m proud of, but probably winning in Vegas at the Ironman 70.3 World Championships, then backing up with the Olympic distance World Championships in London the week later.
+Sub 9hrs at Challenge Roth, becoming the 6th fastest British woman of all time.

 Where will you be in 5 years?